Luis-Licea/luisliceatorres.com/content/posts/2025-05-08-west-coast-swing-notes.md

 #### Right-side inside chain turn

-This is a right-side pass with 2.5 turns instead of 1.5 turns.
-For step 1 give a prep toward her right ear and immediately begin spinning her counter-clockwise for 2.5 turns.
+Start from an [open] position.
+This is a right-side pass with chain 2.5 turns instead of 1.5 turns.
+On step 1 step back and diagonally backward.
+In between 1 and 2 give a [left] prep toward her right ear and immediately begin spinning her counter-clockwise for 2.5 turns.
 If you give two preps instead of 1, then the turning will begin on step 3, and by that time it will be too late.
 The spinning must begin on step 2 or right before step 3.

-There are two preps on steps 1, 2 and they are the same as in the inside turn.
+You should end in a [open] position.

 #### Right-side outside leader turn

+Improve this name.
+Consider the weird 180 cross-legged turns that Rachel taught you instead of those triple-step turns.

 Use it form an [open] hold.
 Same as a right-side pass up step 4.
 On the 5&6, the leader turns clockwise 1 time to the left of the slot into a [left shoulder-lock].
 The back part of the hand should be firmly placed on the follower's right shoulder for leading the following step.

-This pattern can be followed by a [reverse whip].
+This pattern can be followed by a [left shoulder-lock reverse whip].

 #### Short right-side inside turn